orbithaloguy/tkinter-python-projects/README.md

 ---

 ## Upcoming Projects
+ - **Simple Pixel Editor**
+  A simple pixel editor that allows you to draw, save and export your drawings.
 - **Weather App (Static)**
-  A GUI that displays mock weather info for selected cities.
+  A GUI app that displays mock weather info for selected cities.
 Ideal for practicing layout and widget design (no API).

 - **Unit Converter**
   A unit conversion tool supporting categories like length, weight, and temperature, all via dropdown menus.